 So letÂ´s start with the Cane Crush, itÂ´s a very aromatic rum with lots of fresh “green” sugarcane flavors, grassy, floral and lively.
 ItÂ´s distilled twice, first in pot stills on Mauritius and then a second distillation in small alambics is made in Cognac.
 These alambics are the french variant of the alembic – which is an arabic word for a type of still that originally was used to make perfumes and itÂ´s the alembic still the modern pot still is based on.

 So in short, hereÂ´s my thoughts on the rums, remember this is how they taste to me, to you they may taste a bit different since we all have different taste perceptions:

 Nose – ItÂ´s crispy and fresh, grassy and a bit floral in the nose with slight hints of citrus.

 Mouth – A very pleasant flavor, fresh and crispy just like like the nose but a little bit peppery with a fruitness and roundness backed up by the typical grassy agricole flavors of fresh cut cane.

-A very pleasant and tasty rhum agricole that can be sipped easily and also mixed equally well, it´s tasty and balanced.
+A very pleasant and tasty rhum agricole that can be sipped easily and also mixed equally well.

 Color – Golden light mahogany

 Finish: Aftertaste of coconut that lingers in your mouth for a while that gets me to think of a brown coconut that has been cracked and all the brown pieces spread out on the ground.
-The name “Extra Aroma” surely is true, this rum has a LOT of aroma! but as a sipper there´s bit of a sugar-bomb warning.
+The name “Extra Aroma” surely is true, this rum has a LOT of extra aroma! but as a sipper it`s a sugar-bomb warning.